fabiiowhite/node-crudops/README.md

 ## Development 🛠️

 This API uses the Fastify framework for its simplicity and high performance.
 The data is stored in a local Map, making CRUDOps ideal for educational purposes or small projects.
-If you're looking to expand this project, consider implementing persistence with a database or adding more features to the video management capabilities.

 Enjoy building and managing your video collection with CRUDOps! 🚀